-Born on September 5, 1939, in Montgomery, Alabama, Claudette Colvin refused to give up her seat to a white passenger months before Rosa Parks on March 2, 1955.
-Colvin was only 15years old but she was poor.
-She didnt have the NAACP or the connections Parks had.
+Claudette Colvin – Born on September 5, 1939, in Montgomery, Alabama, Claudette Colvin refused to give up her seat to a white passenger months before Rosa Parks on March 2, 1955.
+Colvin was only 15 years old but she was poor.
+She didn’t have the NAACP or the connections Parks had.
 As a result, little is know of her.
-In fact, the NAACP considered using Claudette but they said she was too young.
-They also looked away because she was pregnant and they did not want to represent a young, unwed mother and bring about negative attention.
-In short, they looked down on Colvin.
-Still, Colvin went on to serve as a plaintiff in the landmark legal case Browder v.
+The NAACP considered using Claudette but they said she was too young.
+They also looked away because she was pregnant and they did not want to represent a young, unwed mother and bring about negative attention to the movement.
+They thought Colvin’s condition would make blacks look bad.
+Colvin went on to serve as a plaintiff in the landmark legal case Browder v.
 Gayle, which helped end the practice of segregation on Montgomery public buses.
-Today, Claudette Colvin is still not a name you hear very often in relation to bus desegregation, even though she was there before Parks.
+Today, Claudette Colvin is still not a name you hear very often concerning bus desegregation, even though she was there before Parks.

-After Colvin Aurelia Browder followed suit and was arrested on April 19, 1955 for refusing to give up her seat.
-Born on January 29, 1919, in Montgomery, Alabama, we can rest assured Aurelia knew well the likes ofJim Crow.
-We can imagine this is why she joined the NAACP, SCLC (Southern Christian Leadership Conference), the Women’s Political Council (WPC), and the Montgomery Improvement Association (MIA).
-However, Aurelia could join all the organizations she wanted but with six children and no husband her refusal to give up her seat did not stick, even though she was before Parks.
+Aurelia Browder – After Colvin, Aurelia Browder followed suit and was arrested on April 19, 1955, for refusing to give up her seat.
+Browder was born on January 29, 1919.
+She joined the NAACP, SCLC (Southern Christian Leadership Conference), the Women’s Political Council (WPC), and the Montgomery Improvement Association (MIA).
+Aurelia could join all the organizations she wanted but with six children and no husband, her refusal to give up her seat on a bus did not stick, even though she was before Parks.